mattbeshara/yubikit-ios/README.md

 - [Management](./docs/mgmt.md) - Provides ability to enable or disable available application on YubiKey

+- [SmartCardInterface](./docs/smartcard-interface.md) - Provides ability to enable or disable available application on YubiKey

 For lower level access to the Yubikey there's also a `YKFSmartCardInterface` with which you can send APDUs to the key.